 This section provides email templates to be sent to your legislator or any legislator of interest, advocating for the Keystone Fresh Act.
 The three pillars or three wins of the Keystone Fresh Act are reflected in the three example advocacy letters.
 These are economic wins, public health wins, and community wins.
 Economic wins focus on increasing stable economic opportunities for PA family farmers and sustaining local food system market expansion.
-Public health wins focus on increasing the quantity of fresh, local products served in school meal programs as well as environmental equity gains through incentivizing sustainable agriculture; cleaner air, water and soil for everyone.
+Public health wins focus on increasing the quantity of fresh, local products served in school meal programs and incentivizing sustainable agriculture.
 Community wins focus on connecting farmers back to their communities, connecting students to local agriculture, and supporting community food security and local supply chains.